PurplePrint/Bacchanalian-Mobs-Documentation/README.md

 # Bacchanalian-Mobs-Documentation
-Documentation for my Bacchanalian Mobs mod (not source code!)
+This repository contains documentation for my mod, Bacchanalian Mobs.
+This repository does NOT contain any code, assets, or any other files for the mod itself — only documentation.